farzadhallaji/AnkiPersianTranslatorPlus/README.md

-# Simple Add-on for Anki

-This repository hosts a simple yet powerful add-on for Anki, designed to enhance your language learning experience by leveraging the capabilities of Google Translate and the Tahlilgaran dictionary.
-It seamlessly integrates with Anki, providing users with translations, synonyms, definitions, and example sentences to help memorize and understand new vocabulary more effectively.
+# PersianDeckEnhancer-Anki

+Enhance your Anki decks with comprehensive Persian translations, synonyms, and more from Google Translate and Tahlilgaran.
+This Anki add-on is designed to enrich your language learning by seamlessly integrating advanced translation features directly within your Anki experience.

 ## Features

-- **Translation Support**: Utilize Google Translate and Tahlilgaran for comprehensive translations.
+- **Persian Translations**: Access high-quality Persian translations for your flashcards.
-- **Enhanced Learning Tools**: Access synonyms, definitions, and examples to deepen your understanding of new words.
+- **Synonyms and Definitions**: Deepen your understanding of new words with synonyms and definitions from Google Translate.
-- **Customizable Settings**: Tailor the add-on's behavior to suit your learning preferences.
-- **Easy Integration**: Designed to work seamlessly with Anki's deck and card structure.
+- **Example Sentences**: Learn how words are used in context with example sentences.
+- **Seamless Integration**: Easily integrates with your existing Anki decks, enhancing your study sessions without disrupting your workflow.

 ## Installation

-To install the add-on:

-1. Clone this repository or download the ZIP file.
+1. Clone or download this repository.
-2. Extract the content if you've downloaded a ZIP file.
-3. Copy the extracted folder into your Anki add-ons directory.
-The location of this directory varies by operating system:
+2. Locate the Anki add-ons folder on your computer:
    - **Windows**: `%APPDATA%\Anki2\addons21\`
    - **Mac**: `~/Library/Application Support/Anki2/addons21/`
    - **Linux**: `~/.local/share/Anki2/addons21/`
+3. Copy the downloaded folder into the Anki add-ons directory.
-4. Restart Anki, and you should see the add-on listed under **Tools > Add-ons**.
+4. Restart Anki, and the add-on will be available under **Tools > Persian Translate google+tahlilgaran**.

 ## Usage

+To use PersianDeckEnhancer-Anki:

-After installation, access the add-on's functionalities via **Tools > Persian Translate google+tahlilgaran** in Anki.
-To use the translation feature:
+1. Navigate to **Tools > Persian Translate google+tahlilgaran** within Anki.

-1. Open the translation dialog from the menu.
-2. Select the deck and specify the source and target fields for translation.
+2. Select your target deck and specify the fields for translation.
-3. Click "Translate" to begin the translation process across your selected deck.
+3. Click "Translate" to apply Persian translations, synonyms, and example sentences to your deck.

 ## Contributing